ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 and other information by time-base correlation algorithm, topology-based correlation algorithm, etc.  For example, if the interface is down, then many protocol alarms will be reported, AI will think these alarms have some correlations.
-These correlations will be put into knowledge base, and the network incident will be identified faster according to knowledge base next time.
+These new correlations will be put into the knowledge base, and the network incident will be identified faster according to knowledge base next time.